Sharaal/wordpress-autopublish/README.md

 # Wordpress Autopublish
-Cron script to automatically publish the earliest pending post if there is no published post in defined interval
+CronScript to automatically publish the earliest pending post if there is no published post in defined interval

 ## Installation
 - Git clone the repository [wordpress-autopublish](https://github.com/dragonprojects/wordpress-autopublish.git)